Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Bank transfers.
 Confirm whether your bank will allow you to send money to Botswana.

 - Money transfer providers.
-Providers like PayPal and World First can help you quickly and easily transfer your money online.
+Providers like PayPal and XE can help you quickly and easily transfer your money online.

 - Providers with cash pickup.
 Western Union and MoneyGram allow you to send funds for cash pickup at agent locations.